Star Wars January 1, 2025

 Should You Buy It?

 This set knows exactly what it is.
 It is not trying to be a display piece or a complex build.
-It is a gateway Star Wars set for young kids who love The Mandalorian and want to fly Mando and Grogu around the house making spaceship noises.
+It is a gateway Star Wars set for young kids who love The Mandalorian (or lets be real, love Grogu) and want to fly Mando and Grogu around the house making spaceship noises.

 If you have a preschooler or young child who loves Star Wars, this is a solid choice.
-The build experience is appropriate for the age range and the finished product is genuinely fun to play with.
+The build experience is appropriate for the age range and the finished product is a lot of fun to play with.
 My son has gotten hours of enjoyment out of it already and it was the first set he built almost entirely by himself.

 For adult collectors, the main draw is R5-D4 and the exclusive Mando helmet.
 If you need those for your collection and do not want to pay BrickLink prices later when this set retires, grabbing it now makes sense.
-The exclusive elements will only get harder to find.
+The exclusive elements will only get harder to find, unless released in other sets.

 For everyone else, especially those without young kids, you can probably skip this.
 Unless you just want to support your local LEGO habit or desperately need that droid, the value proposition is weak compared to other options on the shelf.